 Want to work out exactly how much financial support your family would receive?
 You can use the calculations and examples in the ‘Your DB and DC pension benefits working together’guide.
 (4.6MB, PDF).

 Any consideration of a divorcing couple’s assets usually includes pension rights.
 Our HSBC Administration Team can help if you want more information.
 Remember to update your personal details if you’re getting divorced or dissolving your civil partnership.
-You should also make sure your details are up to date on the Nominations page in Member Self Service.
-From 30 May 2022 you will need to update these details on the nominations page on MSS.
+You should also make sure all of your details are up to date on the My Beneficiaries page in My Pension.

 If you’re on long-term sick leave or go on maternity, paternity, shared parental or adoption leave, HSBC will keep putting money into your DC pension pot and will base these payments on your DC pensionable salary.
 You can keep putting money into your DC pension pot as well.
 The amount you pay will be based on the salary you actually receive during your period of absence, rather than your DC pensionable salary.
 If your salary is reduced (or if you’re not being paid) any benefits that continue to be provided would be based on the notional pensionable salary that you would receive if you were at work.